apache/druid/docs/ingestion/kafka-ingestion.md

 ### `ioConfig`

-The `ioConfig` defines how Druid reads data from a source system, such as Apache Kafka, Amazon S3, a mounted filesystem, or any other supported source system.
+The `ioConfig` object defines how Druid reads data from a source system, such as Apache Kafka, Amazon S3, a mounted filesystem, or any other supported source system.

 The following table outlines the `ioConfig` configuration properties specific to Kafka.